 Happy Valentines Day, err, Eve, everyone!
 I had this potato rosti post scheduled to go up at 5 pm last night, but I didn’t use GMT when I scheduled it, so it’s now the 15th.
 Well, it’s still Valentine’s Day on the West Coast!
 I hope you all had an amazing day and are now getting your lips kissed off and/or eating chocolate.

-Once the underside of my rosti was cooked, some careful inspection revealed there was no way I was flipping this baby over without it falling apart.
+Once the underside of my potato rosti was cooked, some careful inspection revealed there was no way I was flipping this baby over without it falling apart.
 So, I stuck it under the broiler to finish it and brown the top, as you can see by the uneven, scraggly-ness, which roasted red peppers hearts and sliced green onions failed to disguise.
-We cut slices out of the pan, and it came out well, but it still would have broken into pieces had I tried to flip it.
+We cut slices of the potato rosti out of the pan, and it came out well, but it still would have broken into pieces had I tried to flip it.
+Taste > beauty..always.

 I topped some slices with a sunny-side-up egg and more roasted red bell pepper hearts (cutting the egg into a heart shape proved difficult since the white was so delicate and thin in some areas, but I did my best, and I think it still resembles somewhat of a heart??).
 For the rest of the potato rosti, I made a super quick brown butter chunky applesauce to top it, which was absolutely out of this world.